Oneflow-Inc/libai/docs/source/tutorials/Distributed_Configuration.md

 #### **Data Parallel + Tensor Parallel for 2D Parallel Training on 8 GPUs**

 In this example, 8 GPUs will be split into **2 groups**, each group contains **4 GPUs**, and the input data will be split into 2 parts by chunking in the batch dimension for data parallel training between 2 groups.
-The model is replicated between **2 data parellel groups**, within each group, the weight of each layers will be splited across **4 GPUs** for tensor parallel training.
+The model is replicated between **2 data-parellel groups**, within each group, the weight of each layers will be splited across **4 GPUs** for tensor parallel training.

 ```python
 from .common.train import train